Ingrid Radovanovic, Jennifer C. Urquhart, Parham Rasoulinejad, Kevin R. Gurr, Fawaz Siddiqi and Christopher S. Bailey

 One hundred forty-one patients were included; their mean age was 82 years.
 Fractures included Type II odontoid (57%), complex (19%), Type III odontoid (11%), hangman’s (8%), and other (5%).
 Falls from a standing height accounted for 47% of injuries, and 65% of patients had ≥ 3 risk factors for falls.
 Subaxial autofusion was more common in odontoid fractures (p = 0.002).
 Treatment was mainly nonoperative (p < 0.0001).
 The 1-year mortality rate was 27%.
 Four patients died of spinal cord injury.

 Although not as common as Type II odontoid fractures, other C-2 fractures including hangman’s, complex, and Type III odontoid fractures accounted for close to half of the injuries in the study cohort.
 There were few differences between the fracture types with respect to cause of injury, predisposing factors, or mortality rate.
 However, surgical treatment was more common for Type II odontoid fractures.

-Ingrid Radovanovic, Jennifer C. Urquhart, Venkat Ganapathy, Fawaz Siddiqi, Kevin R. Gurr, Stewart I. Bailey and Christopher S. Bailey
+Jennifer C. Urquhart, Osama A. Alrehaili, Charles G. Fisher, Alyssa Fleming, Parham Rasoulinejad, Kevin Gurr, Stewart I. Bailey, Fawaz Siddiqi and Christopher S. Bailey